zenml-io/zenml-projects/llm-complete-guide/README.md

 You'll need to have first run the RAG pipeline to have the necessary assets in the database to evaluate.

+## Embeddings finetuning

+For embeddings finetuning we first generate synthetic data and then finetune the embeddings.
+Both of these pipelines are described in [the LLMOps guide](https://docs.zenml.io/v/docs/user-guide/llmops-guide/finetuning-embeddings) and instructions for how to run them are provided below.

 ### Run the `distilabel` synthetic data generation pipeline

 To run the `distilabel` synthetic data generation pipeline, you can use the following commands: